bd1-icomp-ufam/trabalho-pr-tico-i-bancos-de-dados-1-bd-erin-rebeca-saimon/README.md

 cd scripts
 ```

-No script `tp1_3.2.py` a variavel do caminho do arquivo pra ser processado
+No script `tp1_3.2.py` a variavel do caminho do arquivo pra ser processado é DATA_PATH.
-É a DATA_PATH em tp1_3.2

 Execute:
 ```bash